M.Sc. (Clinical Psychology)

 Typically, this takes the form of ‘talk’ therapy, but words are not our only vehicle towards change and development.
 Meaning and new discovery are also carried forward through gesture, imagery, physical movement, and even just pausing with mindful awareness.

-Normally I work from home in an environment that is private, peaceful and comfortable, is LGBTI-friendly, and welcomes all ages and varieties of issues.
+I work from home in an environment that is peaceful, comfortable, welcoming, and LGBTI-friendly.
 Now, with the risk of virus infection, I see clients on Zoom, or even by phone or email when necessary.